J3551c9/HOL-Devops/002-lab-setup.md

 This lab aims to get you familiar with Jenkins on Azure Cloud.

 ### 2.1.2 Requirements
-You must have the Azure account mentioned in Lab 01.
+You must have the Azure account mentioned in the README file.

 ## 2.2 Creating a VM in Azure running Jenkins